A Review of NEST Models for Liquid Xenon and Exhaustive Comparison to Other Approaches: Comparisons to First-Principles Approaches

-\subsection{Comparisons to First-Principles Approaches}
+\section{Comparisons to First-Principles Approaches}

-By smoothly interpolating data taken at individual energies and/or fields, NEST is now fully empirical, built on sigmoids and power laws as needed for a continuous model.
-But inherent uncertainty is introduced by extrapolating into new $E$ or $\mathcal{E}$ regimes.
-To assess that, and further validate an empirical approach, we show agreement to the models closer to ``first principles.''
-Within NEST's earliest versions, the Thomas-Imel (T-I) box model~\cite{ThomasAndImel} was used for low $E$, while for high $E$ Birks' Law of scintillation was adopted.
-The latter was similar to the Doke approach~\cite{NEST2011} for scintillation alone, but applied here to recombination directly so it can model both $L_y$ and $Q_y$:
+By smoothly interpolating data sets taken at individual energies and/or electric fields NEST is now fully empirical, built upon sigmoids and power laws as needed for a continuous model.
+But inherent uncertainty is introduced by extrapolating into new energy and/or field regimes.
+To assess that, and to further validate an empirical approach, we show agreement with the models closer to ``first principles.''
+Within NEST's earliest versions, the Thomas-Imel (T-I) box model~\cite{ThomasAndImel} was used for low energy, while Birks' Law of scintillation was adapted for high energy.
+Both were qualitatively explained in Section~2.1, but are quantified here.
+The latter approach inside NEST was similar to Doke's modification~\cite{NEST2011} for scintillation alone, but applied to recombination directly so it can model both the $L_y$ and the $Q_y$:

-This is Birks' Law from other scintillators~\cite{BirksTheoryAndPracticeOfScintillationCounting}, but with an additional constant $k_C$ that accounts for parent-ion recombination~\cite{Doke:2002}.
-Its constraint ensures $\langle r \rangle$ is between 0-1, as it is a probability.
-A best fit to ER ($\gamma$) data has a non-zero $k_C$ only at 0~V/cm; at non-zero $\mathcal{E}$, Equation (15) contains only one Birks' constant, $k_A = k_B$.
+This is Birks' Law for other scintillators~\cite{BirksTheoryAndPracticeOfScintillationCounting} but with an additional constant $k_C$ that accounts for parent-ion recombination~\cite{Doke_2002}.
+Its constraint ensures $\langle r \rangle$ is between 0--1, as it is a probability.
+A best fit to ER ($\gamma$) data has a non-zero $k_C$ only at 0~V/cm; at non-zero $\mathcal{E}$, Equation \ref{eqn:14} contains only one Birks' constant, $k_A = k_B$.

-$k_B$'s best-fit value (for 180~V/cm) is 0.28, from a fit to only the high-$E$ portion of the NEST beta model.
-That is in turn supported by data from LUX and XENON $^3$H, $^{14}$C, Rn.
-Notably, $k_B$ in NEST v0.9x and the first NEST paper 12 years ago for this $\mathcal{E}$ was 0.257 (see Figure~\ref{Fig4}).
+$k_B$'s best-fit value (for 180~V/cm) is 0.28, from a fit to only the high-$E$ portion of the NEST $\beta$ ER model.
+That is in turn supported by $^3$H, $^{14}$C, and ${}^{220}$Rn data from LUX and XENON.
+Notably, $k_B$ in NEST v0.9x and the first NEST paper 13 years ago for this $\mathcal{E}$ was 0.257, within 10\% of the value in Figure~\ref{Fig4} (upper right plot pane), which covers many alternative approaches to NEST.

-Despite Birks' great success in explaining data at high $E$, the ``law'' cannot capture the behavior of ER at $E \lesssim$ 50~keV.
+Despite Birks' great success in explaining data at high $E$, that model cannot capture the behavior of ER at $E \lesssim$ 50~keV.
 While lower-$E$ extensions are possible, such as addition of higher-order terms in $dE/dx$ for that region, we instead consider the T-I model for lower $E$: